nemamayank/WikiSearch/README.md

 # Wiki Search
 - Application to display images into gridlayout from wiki pages
-- Shows the detail image of search content
+- Shows the detail image of searched content

 **How To Add Dependency Used In Project**